 An effective listing presentation is one built upon the solid foundation called strategy.
 You must keep strategy in mind when you are creating a listing presentation.
 In this article 'how to create a listing presentation that wins listings' we will outline the best strategy to use when you create your listing presentation.
-By having the content of your presentation focused upon this strategy... you will have the most effective presentation & significantly increase your odds of 'winning the listing' on listing appointments.
+By creating a presentation with content focused upon this strategy... you'll have the most effective presentation & significantly increase your odds of 'winning the listing' on listing appointments.

 A listing appointment is an interview to represent a homeowner who wants to sell a home.
 Your listing presentation can be likened to a resume.
 It outlines your strengthens, talents, strategies, experience, and more.
 Many agents think they can explain all this to a seller without using a listing presentation.
 But the best approach is to be prepared for the interview in the same manner you would be for a job interview.

 The best listing agents prefer to use a MS PowerPoint presentation.
 MS PowerPoint allows you to use slide decks, visual aids, professional photography, charts, and graphs to customize your presentation.

 Your Listing Presentation Must Be Editable & Customizable.

 Creating the ideal real estate listing presentation starts with Microsoft PowerPoint.